brobro10000/password-generator/README.md

 ![PasswordInitialPrompt](assets/images/initialPromptSS.PNG)

-- By typeing '-1' the user is prompted with options to exit the password generator or generate a password
+- By typing '-1' the user is prompted with options to exit the password generator or generate a password

 ![exitFunction](assets/images/exitFunctionSS.PNG)